Praful22/AircraftFlightDynamics/README.md

    Caveat: Positive angular rates(p,q,r) result in the counterclockwise rotations around their respective axis (x,y,z).

-The 6-DoF aircraft equations of motion can be written as:
+The 6-DoF aircraft equations of motion may be modeled as:

 Translational Degree of Freedom:
 ```math